The searing, timely play ‘Pass Over’ leads Broadway’s return | WTOP

 Bruce Springsteen’s show was the first to open on Broadway since the shutdown began but “Pass Over” is the first play.
 As with The Boss, it will be an early test of Broadway’s COVID-19 precautions — required vaccines and masks for the audience.

-The cast taking it to Broadway is the same that starred in the Lincoln Center production: Jon Michael Hill as Moses, Namir Smallwood as Kitch and Gabriel Ebert as both white characters.
+The cast taking it to Broadway is the same that starred in a Lincoln Center production a few years ago: Jon Michael Hill as Moses, Namir Smallwood as Kitch and Gabriel Ebert as both white characters.
 All three say the work has deepened in the intervening years, especially since the death of George Floyd at the hands of a white police officer.

 “We know that what we did last time was special, and I think we have a real feeling that we can build and make something even more special,” said Ebert.
 “We can go to another level with all of our work.”